 Diversity: Diversifying to Support More

 As we wrap up the year, we aim to continue supporting charities that have held close to us for many years.
+It is more than just CSR.
 At the same time, we are looking to continue diversifying our outreach.
 We are constantly searching for new opportunities to support our community.
 What charities or organizations do you want to see Safe support next year?
 Let us know in the comments!

 Selina HaAs the HR Specialist, Selina aims to create and facilitate internal initiatives to support staff at Safe.
 In her free time, she loves to watch anime, try new restaurants, and search for the latest deals online.